Remarks on degenerations of hyper-K\"ahler manifolds: Introduction

-\begin{theo} Let $\mathcal{Z}\rightarrow \Delta$ be a projective morphism with general fiber $Z_t$ a smooth hyper-K\"ahler manifold.
-Assume that one irreducible component of the central fiber $Z_0$ is not uniruled.
-Then after a finite base change $S\rightarrow \Delta$, the family $\mathcal{Z}'_S:=\mathcal{Z}_{\Delta}\times_{\Delta}S\rightarrow S$ is bimeromorphic over $S$ to a family $\pi':\mathcal{Z}'\rightarrow S$ that is smooth proper over $S$ with projective hyper-K\"ahler fibers. \end{theo} \begin{rema} {\rm The assumption on the central fiber is satisfied if the desingularization of one irreducible component of $Z_0$ has a generically nondegenerate holomorphic $2$-form and this is the main situation where we will apply the theorem.
+\begin{theo} Let $\mathcal{X}\rightarrow \Delta$ be a projective morphism with general fiber $X_t$ a smooth hyper-K\"ahler manifold.
+Assume that at least one irreducible component of the central fiber $X_0$ is not uniruled.
+Then after a finite base change $S\rightarrow \Delta$, the family $\mathcal{X}_S:=\mathcal{X}\times_{\Delta}S\rightarrow S$ is bimeromorphic over $S$ to a family $\pi':\mathcal{X}'\rightarrow S$ that is smooth and proper over $S$ with projective hyper-K\"ahler fibers. \end{theo} \begin{rema} {\rm The assumption on the central fiber is satisfied if the desingularization of one irreducible component $V$ of $X_0$ has a generically nondegenerate holomorphic $2$-form and this is the main situation where we will apply the theorem.
 Note that with this stronger assumption, Theorem \ref{theo2} was previously announced by Todorov \cite{todorov}.} \end{rema}

 \begin{rema} {\rm In the assumptions of Theorem \ref{theo2}, we did not ask that the considered irreducible component $V$ be reduced.
 This is because after base change and normalization, we can remove multiplicities, still having a component satisfying the main assumption, but now reduced.
 In this process, the considered component $V$, when it has multiplicity $>1$, is replaced by a generically finite cover of $V$, hence it is not in general birational to $V$.
-This is why we need the multiplicity $1$ assumption in Theorem \ref{theo1}, whose statement actually involves the birational model of $M$. } \end{rema}
+This is why we need the multiplicity $1$ assumption in Theorem \ref{theo1}, whose statement actually involves the birational model of $X_0$.} \end{rema}

-A first important step in the proof of Theorem \ref{theo2} is the following result: \begin{theo} Let $\mathcal{Z}\rightarrow \Delta$ be a projective morphism with general fiber $Z_t$ a smooth hyper-K\"ahler manifold.
-Assume that one irreducible component of the central fiber $Z_0$ is not uniruled.
-Then, the monodromy action on the degree $2$ cohomology of the smooth fiber $Z_t$ is finite. \end{theo} \begin{rema}{\rm For the geometric applications we mentioned above, checking finiteness of monodromy can be done directly, as we will explain for completeness.
-This is due to the fact that we are considering (a family of) badly degenerating hyper-K\"ahler manifolds associated to (a family of) mildly degenerating Fano hypersurfaces, for which the finiteness of monodromy is clear.} \end{rema}
+A first important step in the proof of Theorem \ref{theo2} is the following result: \begin{theo} Let $\mathcal{X}\rightarrow \Delta$ be a projective morphism with general fiber $X_t$ a smooth hyper-K\"ahler manifold.
+Assume that at least one irreducible component of the central fiber $X_0$ is not uniruled.
+Then, the monodromy action on the degree $2$ cohomology of the smooth fiber $X_t$ is finite. \end{theo}